mproskura/WeatherProjectFrontend/README.md

 * Material UI

 ## Deployment
-Deploy version is available here:
+Deploy version is available here: [https://weathercomparator.herokuapp.com/](https://weathercomparator.herokuapp.com/) Due to Heroku limitations Yr.no forecast is not available in deployed version.

 However, if you wanted to deploy your own, following steps are necessary:
  1. Install SQL database compatible with Spring Data.